 With a stand mixer

 Put your butter and sugar in the bowl of your mixer and beat it until pale and fluffy, takes about 5 minutes.
-Once it’s really pale and fluffy, beat in the eggs a little bit at a time, then fold in the lemon zest.
+Once it’s really pale and fluffy, beat in ground almonds and then the eggs a little bit at a time, then fold in the lemon zest.

 Now for the jam, spread it evenly across the base of the pastry.
 I like a nice thick layer, it goes all gorgeous once it’s baked.

 Then spoon over the filling mixture, levelling the surface with the back of the spoon or palate knife when you are done.

 Lastly scatter over the flaked almonds and bake for 35-40 minutes until golden, well risen and just set in the centre.
 A skewer should come out clean.

 Now the hardest part, leave to cool in the tin for 5 minutes, then lift onto a wire rack and leave to cool completely.